 Selective catalytic reduction (SCR), lean NOx adsorber catalysts, and combinations of these two technologies can be used to significantly reduce NOx emissions from diesel vehicles.
 SCR system uses a chemical reductant, usually a urea/water solution, to convert nitrogen oxides to molecular nitrogen and oxygen-rich exhaust streams like those encountered with diesel engines.
+More recently other forms of reductants have been investigated including mixtures of ethanol and gasoline (most notably E85, 85% ethanol/15% gasoline), and solid ammonia precursors (e.g., solid urea or metal chloride amines).
 Upon thermal decomposition in the exhaust, urea decomposes to ammonia which serves as the reductant.
 As exhaust and reductant pass over the SCR catalyst, chemical reactions occur that reduce NOx emissions to nitrogen and water.

 Lean NOx adsorber catalysts have characteristics similar to the catalytic converters used on gasoline, stoichiometric engines but with the addition of materials that adsorb NOx under typical lean engine operations.
 As the lean NOx adsorber catalyst fills up with adsorbed NOx, a short oxygen deficient or fuel rich regeneration cycle is needed to displace the adsorbed NOx and reduce the NOx over available precious metal catalyst sites using hydrocarbon and CO reductants that are available during this rich regeneration step.
 These lean NOx adsorber catalysts can also adsorb SOx species that may be present in the exhaust and therefore require ultra-low sulfur levels in the fuel to maximize their performance for reducing NOx.
 In addition to frequent short NOx adsorber regeneration cycles, these catalysts must also be less frequently purged of adsorbed sulfur species.
+Environment Canada has already limited sulfur levels in highway diesel fuel to a maximum of 15 ppm, a sulfur level that enables the use of lean NOx adsorber catalysts on diesel engines.

 SCR catalyst and lean NOx adsorber catalysts for diesel combustion strategies are capable of reducing NOx emissions from 70 to 90%.
-SCR catalysts are already widely used on late model trucks operating in Europe to control NOx (> 500,000 trucks) and will be used by most heavy-duty engine manufacturers to comply with EPA's 2010 heavy-duty, on-road NOx emission standards.
-In 2005, SCR using a urea-based reductant was introduced on a large number of on-road diesel heavy-duty engines to help meet the Euro 4 heavy-duty NOx emission standards.
-More than 200,000 new heavy-duty truck engines are now operating in Europe equipped with SCR systems that use urea as the reductant for reducing NOx emissions.
-SCR systems are also being used on some new heavy-duty trucks to comply with Japan's 2005 heavyduty diesel engine emissions standards.
-The 2007 Dodge Ram pick-up, powered by a Cummins diesel engine, became the first heavy-duty vehicle to meet EPA's 2010 on-road, heavy-duty emission standards (three years in advance of the 2010 standards) by using an advanced emission control system that featured a diesel particulate filter and a lean NOx adsorber catalyst.
+SCR catalysts are widely used on late model heavy-duty trucks operating in Europe to control NOx (> 500,000 trucks) and are used by most heavy-duty engine manufacturers to comply with the U.S. EPA's and Environment Canada's 2010 heavy-duty, on-road NOx emission standards.
+SCR systems are also being used on some new heavy-duty trucks to comply with Japan's 2005 heavy-duty diesel engine emissions standards.
+The 2007 Dodge Ram pick-up, powered by a Cummins diesel engine, became the first heavy-duty vehicle to meet the U.S. EPA's 2010 on-road, heavy-duty emission standards (three years in advance of the 2010 standards) by using an advanced emission control system that featured a diesel particulate filter and a lean NOx adsorber catalyst.
 Applying SCR to diesel-powered engines provides simultaneous reductions of NOx, PM, and HC emissions.
 In addition to reductions in criteria pollutants, SCR applications on heavy-duty trucks allows engine manufacturers to further optimize and reduce fuel consumption of these engines, providing important reductions in greenhouse gas emissions.